axonivy-market/mailstore-connector/mailstore-connector-product/README.md

 ### Message handling

-Handling a single message is easily supported by the `com.axonivy.market.mailstore.connector.MessageService.getAllParts(Message, boolean, Predicate<Part>)` and other convenience functions.
+Handling a single message is easily supported by the `com.axonivy.connector.mailstore.MessageService.getAllParts(Message, boolean, Predicate<Part>)` and other convenience functions.
 The funtions support old style mails with text only and also MIME mails which can contain many different parts and even email-attachments.
 The basic idea is to pass a message and a filter to this function and then get back a list of `parts` matching the filter.
 Again, filters follow the standard Java `Predicate<Message>` interface and can be easily defined and combined with existing Java functionality (like `Predicate.and` or `Predicate.or`).

 A typical call, extracting all images from an Email would look like this: